-Many drugs can affect Synjardy XR, making this medicine less effective or increasing your risk of lactic acidosis.
+Many drugs can affect Synjardy XR, making Synjardy XR less effective or increasing your risk of lactic acidosis.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.
 Tell your doctor about all your current medicines and any medicine you start or stop using.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.